 Club Meeting 15 June ’26.
-Speaker & Topic: Dr Col Limpus, UQ Adjunct Associate Professor – Turtle Conservation.
+Speaker & Topic: Dr Col Limpus, UQ Adjunct Associate Professor – Half a century of learning from wildlife and observing government conservation at work.

 DATE & TIME